 - Software and firmware development

-- CAD modeling and simulations
+- CAD modelling and design simulations

 Design Verification and Validation (V&V)